Discovery Services: The Good, the Bad and the Ugly

 It’s been 3 years now since the epic (I jest) showdown at the Charleston Conference between EDS and Summon, the EBSCO and ProQuest Discovery Services.
 I wrote extensively about these Discovery Services and the issues that they raise in one of our companies’ most popular blog articles:

-Three years later a lot of the concerns that I raised are starting to be seen as real issues with Discovery Services by more and more people and a plethora of blog articles have been published recently prompting me to inform our readers on what has been going on.
+Three years later a lot of the concerns that I raised are starting to be seen as real issues with Discovery Services by more and more people8 Things we know about Web Scale Discovery systems in 2013

 I would of course be remiss if I didn’t point out that our Explorit product is a next generation federated search product that has solved the issues with these early generation products.
 That’s the subject of another blog post.